 Are there areas of your own life and personal growth that need attention, nurturing or resolution?

-Needs and Requirements Being Met
+Needs and relationship requirements Being Met

-Everyone has their own unique set of requirements and needs—what you require in a relationship in order for it to work for you.
+Everyone has their own unique set of relationship requirements and needs—what you require in a relationship in order for it to work for you.

 If one requirement is missing, the relationship will likely fail because it’s not going to work for you.

 And if your needs are going unmet, you’ll ultimately be unhappy in the relationship.

 How aligned are you both in your life visions, needs, and relationship requirements?

 Each person in a relationship has their own vision for what makes for a fulfilling life and relationship, and each person has their own set of needs and relationship requirements.

 Your visions, needs, and relationship requirements don’t need to perfectly match each other.

 But there should be enough alignment in that you’re both willing to support each others life vision and can meet each others needs and relationship requirements.